 All 'wealth' is survival 'know how', it is discovered by trial & error and accumulated in social institutions.
 Only a very few of the ideas spurting from the brains of folk, survive and grow to become institutionalised.
 These surviving successes become part of inherited 'know how'.
 In this way wealth is a changing population frequency of survival 'know how', emerging in the midst of vast complexity from a tacit, dispersed and incomplete discovery & accumulation process ... impossible to design from above ... no one has the necessary knowledge ... no wonder so many miss out ... but it is the only way evolution can work ... differential survival of inherited variants ... folk simply discard alternatives that don't work ...

-Cooperation is the prerequisite for survival for all social animals.
-But cooperation is risky.
+Cooperation is the greatest survival trick for all social animals.
 Although new survival tricks start with an unproven idea of individual creativity, innovations grow and compete with alternatives in interacting populations by exploiting 2+2=5 synergy benefits ... economic synergy.

-... it seems we are totally enmeshed in the complex vagaries and foibles of our mates, our adversaries and our ancestors ... a complex adaptive system ...
+There is a 'technical' problem.
+As new survival tricks emerge from interactions they not just copying history there is no cause and effect because effects become causes and the maths doesn't work, the evolutionary equations can't be solved ... it seems we are totally enmeshed in the complex vagaries and foibles of our mates, our adversaries and our ancestors ... a complex adaptive system ...

 4. Why is wealth about survival 'know how' and not

 Technological Innovation & Social Institutions - science & technology - the cultural learning of 'know how', the best survival trick of all

 During the latter half of the 20th century rapid technological growth and globalisation forced neo-classical economists come to terms with two counter-intuitive issues -

 'money' is just a useful measuring trick, it is survival 'know how' that is the fundamental economic resource that drives growth ... it is found in technology & social institutions